 This is 100% true.
 The more you make real eye contact and show sincere interest in the lives of others, the more people will be magnetically drawn to you and passionately speak about their lives.
 They’ll become inspired, feel heard, and begin to know, like, and trust you.

 Alternatively, when you show no interest, lack eye contact, and pretend not to care about personal stories that others tell, they will automatically shut down, stop sharing as much, and feel self-conscious about their interests.

 Communication is one of the most essential qualities of a good leader.
 You must be a good communicator if you want your followers to trust you fully.

 “Integrity is doing the right thing, even when no one is watching.”

 Without integrity, no real success if possible.
-You can’t expect your followers to be honest when you lack integrity yourself.
-Leaders succeed when they stick to their word, live by their core values, lead by example, and follow through.
+You can’t expect your followers to be honest when you lack integrity.
+Simple and great leaders succeed when they stick to their word, live by their core values, lead by example, and follow through.

 Integrity is the cornerstone of all other leadership qualities.

 There are many things to look for in people with integrity, including: